snarayan43/MLS_final_project2025/README.md

 ## 🚀 Usage

 ### 0. Create Environment
-Create an environment and install requirements as needed.
+Create an environment with Python=3.10 and install requirements as needed.
 ```bash
 pip install -r requirements.txt
 ```